 For more than a year, companies worldwide have had to rapidly reinvent themselves.
-They’ve temporarily closed offices, updated their policies and adopted new technologies to stay productive and competitive in the face of unprecedented challenges.
+They’ve temporarily closed offices, updated their policies, and adopted new technologies to stay productive and competitive in the face of unprecedented challenges.

-Before, you might have dropped by a colleague’s desk to hash out an idea, or caught up with a colleague in the hallway to debrief after a big meeting.
-Those casual conversations, which aren’t burdened by formality or time-boxed to 30-minute increments, not only build team camaraderie, but often evolve into an idea of something greater.
-To help recreate those spontaneous moments wherever teams work, we’re introducing Slack huddles, a lightweight audio-first way to start live conversations.Slack huddles
+Before, you might have dropped by a coworker’s desk to hash out an idea, or caught up with a colleague in the hallway to debrief after a big meeting.
+Those casual conversations, which aren’t burdened by formality or timeboxed to 30-minute increments, not only build team camaraderie, but often evolve into an idea of something greater.
+To help re-create those spontaneous moments wherever teams work, we’re introducing Slack Huddles, a lightweight audio-first way to start live conversations.

-When large or distributed teams need to schedule a meeting, it can be hard—if not impossible—to find a time that works for everyone.
+When large or distributed teams need to schedule a meeting to collaborate on a project, it can be hard—if not impossible—to find a time that works for everyone.
 It would be far simpler to share ideas asynchronously, at a time that works best for each person.
-That’s why we’re introducing a new way to easily create and share video, voice and screen recordings in Slack.A video message in Slack
+That’s why we’re introducing a new collaborative tools to easily create and share video, voice and screen recordings in Slack.

 When a recording is shared in Slack, anyone can watch whenever and in whatever way works best for them.
-A new and improved playback experience—which also works with third-party videos—allows you to speed up or slow down the content, read through the transcript or watch on the go from your phone.
+A new and improved playback experience—which also works with third-party videos—allows you to speed up or slow down the content, read through the transcript, or watch on the go from your phone.
 Recordings made in Slack are also archived with searchable transcriptions, adding to your organisation’s wealth of knowledge.

-Designed to be inclusive from the start, both huddles and recordings will offer live captioning, helping to bring everyone into the conversation.
+Designed to be inclusive from the start, both huddles and recordings will offer live captioning, helping bring everyone into the conversation.

 And now, whether it’s sending a recording or a traditional message in Slack, you can schedule it to go out when it’s convenient for your audience.
-For example, if you want to send a teammate a note, but know that they’ve signed off for the evening, you can now draft a message in Slack and set it to publish in the morning when they’re back online.Scheduling a message to send later in Slack
+For example, if you want to send a teammate a note, but know that they’ve signed off for the evening, you can now draft a message in Slack and set it to publish in the morning when they’re back online.

 Scheduled send: Rolling out to all teams